luojilab/Magic/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details

-## Acknowledgments
+## Acknowledgements

 * Sigil developers
 * Dedao Ebook typography staff